 I was born and raised in San Francisco.
 At an early age, I knew I wanted to be a dentist because I loved science, helping people, and working with my hands.
-After graduating from the University of California, Berkeley with degrees in Genetics and Psychology I went on to the Dugoni School of Dentistry (UOP) in San Francisco and later pursed advanced dentistry dealing with jaw pain and full mouth rehabilitation.
-I also served as a Captain in the Air Force Reserve 940th Air Refueling Wing at Beale Air Force Base.
+After graduating from the University of California, Berkeley with degrees in Genetics and Psychology I went on to the Dugoni School of Dentistry (UOP) in San Francisco and later pursed advanced dentistry dealing with jaw pain and full mouth rehabilitation as well orthodontics.

 Four months after the accident, I was no longer able to practice dentistry.
 It was devastating.
 Fortunately, I purchased a professional disability policy right out of dental school that allowed my family to stay afloat financially over the years.

 start-up at the time.
 It was there, that I really began to understand technology companies and began to love everything about the tech industry and Silicon Valley.

-Then my mom was diagnosed with lung cancer and I had to put my own pain, surgery and basically my entire life on hold.
-Doctor appointments, chemotherapy, x-rays, CAT scans, and emergency room appointments filled our daily schedules.
+Then my mom was diagnosed with Stage III lung cancer.
+My own pain, surgery and basically my entire life was now on hold.
+Doctor appointments, chemotherapy, X-rays, CAT scans, and emergency room appointments filled our daily schedules.
 My wife and I went from being “the kids” to becoming the “caretakers”.
 Helping my parents with cooking, cleaning, and trying to find alternative treatments to beat the cancer took a tremendous toll.

-It was at this point we found out what Long Term Care and Long Term Care Insurance was all about.
-We wished we had long term care insurance for my mom because in the final 3 months of her life, the 24/7 care costs $50,000.
+It was at this point we found out what Long Term Care and Long Term Care Insurance were all about.
+We wished we had long term care insurance for my mom, because in the final 3 months of her life, the 24/7 care costs $50,000.
 The whole experience was emotionally and financially draining.

 After my mom passed away, I had back surgery.
 Unfortunately, the surgery was a total failure and caused more pain and disability.
 It took 6 years of alternative medicine to help with some of the chronic pain but not enough to resume my dental career.

-While I was still recovering and in physical therapy, my dad, who lived independently, developed dementia which really affected his logic and decision-making abilities.
+While I was still recovering and in physical therapy, my dad, who lived independently, developed dementia which affected his logic and decision-making abilities.
 He began self-medicating and not following his doctor’s orders which led to many emergency room visits.
 It became apparent that he could no longer safely live on his own.

-We moved Dad to an assisted living facility where he lived, ate, and socialized well with other seniors.
-His costs per month were steady at approximately $4,000 per month for a few years, but after a Parkinson's Disease diagnosis his dementia accelerated.
+We moved Dad to an assisted living facility where he lived, ate, and socialized with other seniors.
+His costs per month were steady at approximately $4,000 per month for the early years, but after a Parkinson's Disease diagnosis his dementia accelerated.

 Dad was in an assisted living facility for about 6 years before he passed away, and received Long Term Care benefits that helped us pay the nearly $570,000 it cost for his care.
-There was no way that we would have been able to afford to pay for Dad’s care as we were also raising our 2 kids that were under the age of 5 at the time.
+There was no way that we would have been able to afford to pay for Dad’s care as we were also raising our two kids that were under the age of 5 at the time.

-Mike, The Living Benefits Geek
+The Living Benefits Geek